koykov/dyntpl/readme.md

 `...{% if i>0 %},{% endif %}{% endfor %}`.
 Separator has shorthand variant `sep`.

+#### loop-else

 ## Include sub-templates

+To reuse templates exists instruction `include` that may be included directly from the template.
 Just call `{% include subTplID %}` (example `{% include sidebar/right %}`) to render and include output of that template inside current template.
 Sub-template will use parent template's context to access the data.

+Also, you may include sub-templates in bash-style using `.`.

 ## Modifier helpers